 You are interested in a certification, but don’t have time to attend a training course?

-To prepare for a certification exam we highly recommend attending a course offered by a training provider, although this is generally not a formal requirement.
+To prepare for a certification we highly recommend attending a course offered by a training provider, although this is generally not a formal requirement.

 The amount of preparation required will naturally depend on your level of experience within the particular area.